luisv7/project1/README.md

 Click [here](https://iridescent-longma-c0b7c8.netlify.app) to search for some lyrics of your favorite artists.

 # Future Enhancements
-- add loading text while it's fetching the data.
-- As a user, I should see some information about the song and artist.
+- As a user, I should see some information about the artist.
-- As a user, I should see more songs about the same singer/artist that was searched.
-- click on a new suggeste song and replace the lyrics if available.
+- Click on a new suggeste song and replace the lyrics if available.
 - Display a video of the song.
+- Add loading text while it's fetching the data.
+- Display error